 Wyoming tops the list for states that put a living wage within reach of its residents.
 With an overall cost of living that’s just under 10 percent below the national average and a median annual salary of $60,938, the average Wyoming resident is just $850 shy of what they need to get by.

-Click through to read more about the cities where you can afford to live off less than $60,000.
+Click through to read more about the cities where you can live on less than $5K a month.

 More on Making Money